ionut712/dsa-2021-g3/30413/Ionut Pop/Lab09/README.md

-# Lab X
+# Lab 9

-> Edit this file and describe in a few words what you've done in this lab.
+In this lab ve've discussed about 'Divide et Impera' algorithm
+	-main ideea: split the program into smaller problems and add the results gradually afterwards -merge sort algorithm